NIR-Iarnród Éireann: Onboard the Enterprise (Belfast Lanyon Place to Dublin)

 Boarding and Departure from Belfast Lanyon Place

 Belfast Lanyon Place is well connected to all train services in NI, with the sole glaring problem being that despite its original name of “Belfast Central”, it is not actually located centrally in Belfast.
 I recommend taking a bus or a cab to the station instead of walking.
+Of course, this is now no longer necessary for Enterprise passengers as the new Grand Central is better connected to the city centre.

 I’ve personally not experienced late departures on the Enterprise, and the gates close 2 minutes before departure, so it goes without saying that you should not arrive late for your train nevertheless.